4d/go-mobile/docs/4d/on-mobile-app-authentication.md

  End if
 ```

 You can also identify the user agent using the `application.id`, `device.id`, and `team.id` from the `$mobileInfo.info.mobile` object, and decide to allow or deny access.

+If you want to validate emails afterw, return `True` in `$result.verify`.

 ### Guest access